Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Test 7.
 Kubernetes environment.
 Default Configuration.
 Forwarding 5,000 1k events per second

-Forwarding 5,000 uses 40% of CPU.
-Comparing to test 5, we see 4x change.
+Forwarding 5,000 events uses 40% of CPU.
+Compared to test 5, we see a 4x change.

 Test results